Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Storing logs in Azure Storage Account

 Loki writes chunks and indexes to blob storage, which costs way less than keeping everything on SSDs attached to Kubernetes nodes.
-We're paying like $0.02 per GB per month for blob storage versus $0.10+ per GB for persistent volumes.
+We're paying about $0.02 per GB per month for blob storage versus $0.10+ per GB for persistent volumes.

 Setting up Alloy

 Alloy was simpler than I expected.
-It runs as a DaemonSet (one pod per node) and automatically discovers all containers running on that node.
+It runs as a DaemonSet (one pod per node) and automatically discovers all containers on that node.

 apiVersion: argoproj.io/v1alpha1